olgarozmetova/pulsometro-website/README.md

 # RunSmart Website

 Website about choosing a heart rate monitor for running.
-This website is built with SCSS and JavaScript.
+This website is built with Sass and JavaScript.
 It uses Slick (https://kenwheeler.github.io/slick/) and Wow.js (https://wowjs.uk/).

 ## Features